vegaprotocol/specs/protocol/0067-transfers.md

 In order to do this the request for transfer should contain a field indicating when the destination account should be credited.
 The funds should be taken straight away from the origin account, but distributed to the destination only once the time is reached.

 ## Spam protection
-In order to prevent the abuse of user-initiated transfers as spam attack, the system will be configurabled with a [network parameter](./0054-network-parameters.md) that will limit the number of transfers that a user can initiate within a set period of time.
+In order to prevent the abuse of user-initiated transfers as spam attack, the system will be configurabled with a [network parameter](#network-parameters) that will limit the number of transfers that a user can initiate within a set period of time.

 ## Fees
+A fee is taken from all transfers, and paid out to validators in a similar manner to the existing [infrastructure fees](./0059-simple-POS-rewards.md).

+The fee is set by a [network parameter](#network-parameter) that defines the proportion of each transfer taken as a fee.
+The fee is taken from the transfer initiator's account immediately on execution, and is taken on top of the total amount transferred.
+It is [paid in to the infrastructure fee pool](./0029-fees.md#collecting-and-distributing-fees).
+Fees are charged in the asset that is being transferred.

 ## Proposed command
 This new functionality requires the introduction of a new command in the transaction API.
 The payload is as follows: